jhenzely/owrf/README.md

 I was inspired by script on the end of page (Link), but I decided to make it more "light". https://wiki.openwrt.org/doc/recipes/ap_sta

-Main difference is, that my script is not copy-pasting (possibly) large configs.
+Main difference is, that my script is not copy-pasting (possibly) large configs which is wasting NOR Flash lifespan.

 ## More info